byterubpay/byterub-site/_posts/2017-09-02-logs-for-the-Community-meeting-held-on-2017-09-02.md

 **\<sgp>** The next meeting will two weeks from today on 16 September at 17:00 UTC.
 It will be the Saturday before the dev meetings.
 If someone has feedback on the new meeting date and time, please let us know.
 **\<sgp>** (So, we are keeping with the Saturday meetings now)
 **\<sgp>** 7.
 Conclusion
 **\<sgp>** That’s all!
-Thanks for attending this ByteRub Community meeting, and we hope to see you on /r/ByteRubCommunity and monero-community.
+Thanks for attending this ByteRub Community meeting, and we hope to see you on /r/ByteRubCommunity and byterub-community.
 Take care, and know that change starts with YOU.
 **\<ArticMine>** The change to Saturday was great fro me
 **\<erciccione>** ArticMine: for me aswell
 **\<vP11>** same
 **\<rehrar>** some people still want it after Dev/Kovri meetings Sunday
 **\<rehrar>** We can make a reddit thread about it to gather more intel, even for people who weren't able to make meetings
 **\<vP11>** I agree on that, rehrar.
-**\<erciccione>** (\#monero-translations is a thing. only on irc for now, tomorrow i'll do the relays)
+**\<erciccione>** (\#byterub-translations is a thing. only on irc for now, tomorrow i'll do the relays)
 **\<sn0wmonster>** just a thought, (sorry im late) "safe money for everyone" sounds like a legal liability. how about "private money" or something a little less construable as a guarantee?
 **\<sgp>** I need to take off.
 Thanks everyone!
 **\<pablonero[m]>** thanks!
 **\<erciccione>** ciao grazie!
-**\<dEBRUYNE>** erciccione: Could you help this guy out w/ rebasing or rebase his PR? https://github.com/byterubpay/monero-core/pull/794
+**\<dEBRUYNE>** erciccione: Could you help this guy out w/ rebasing or rebase his PR? https://github.com/byterubpay/byterub-core/pull/794
 **\<erciccione>** dEBRUYNE sure!
 **\<dEBRUYNE>** Thanks!